-Disability pension: The insured must be assessed as incapable of normal gainful employment and have at least 10 years of service and contributions.
+Disability pension: The insured must be assessed with an incapacity for normal gainful employment and have at least 10 years of service and contributions.

-Disability settlement: The insured must be assessed as incapable of normal gainful employment and have less than 10 years of service and contributions.
+Disability settlement: The insured must be assessed with an incapacity for normal gainful employment and have less than 10 years of service and contributions.